10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 Important pricing notes:

-- The 10 Mukhi is rarer than the 5, 6, or 7 Mukhi — its pricing reflects this scarcity.
+- The 10 Mukhi is rarer than the 5, 6, or 7 Mukhi, and its pricing reflects this scarcity.
 Any "10 Mukhi Rudraksha" priced at Rs 200 or below (for a claimed Nepali bead) is almost certainly fake or a misidentified lower Mukhi.

 - Prices above Rs 8,000 for a single Nepal bead should correspond to exceptional size (above 22 mm), perfect shape, flawless Mukhi clarity, or lab certification.
 Ask the seller to justify premium pricing with specific quality attributes.